Specifications of a Cellular Modem

 More about cellular frequency bands - and the different flavors of 5G spectrum.

-Summary: Evaluate Features Every 2 Years
+Summary: Evaluate Features And Performance Every 2 Years

-Sometimes an upgrade to a more advanced modem can make all the difference in the world.
+Sometimes, upgrading to a more advanced modem can make all the difference in the world.

 Selecting Cellular Devices